 The Pros and Cons of Leasing a Car

 If you are someone who likes getting a new car every few years, leasing might be the right option for you.
 Like renting an apartment, when you lease your car, you make monthly payments that give you rights to drive the car.
 One of the benefits of leasing a car is that you might be able to drive off the lot without having to make a down payment either.
 The car is also under warranty, so luckily, mechanical problems will be covered.
-Another benefit to leasing a car over financing, is that the monthly payments are typically cheaper and can possibly be deducted from your taxes if you use your car for business most of the time (check with your accountant for more details).
+Another benefit to leasing a car over financing is that the monthly payments are typically cheaper and can possibly be deducted from your taxes if you use your car for business most of the time (check with your accountant for more details).

-The cons of leasing a car over buying is that once you return it, you essentially have not built up any equity and have to start all over again.
+The cons of leasing a car over buying are that once you return it, you essentially have not built up any equity and have to start all over again.
 Often times the lease payments are set at a higher value than what the car is actually worth on the market, so be cautious of those situations by doing your research.
 You may also be required to carry more than basic car insurance in case of an accident, which can also be more expensive.
 Your lease agreement will usually allow for basic wear and tear on the car, but if there are any scrapes or excessive wear, you will have to pay for those repairs out of your own pocket.

 Many leases also restrict the annual mileage allotment on a leased vehicle to a range of 10,000 to 15,000 miles a year, so be sure to take note of your driving habits before committing to a lease agreement, or you will have to face penalty fines.
 Again, since this a lease and not a purchase, you are restricted to add any vehicle modifications, like new wheels or an elaborate stereo system.
 Take all these things into consideration before deciding if leasing is a good option for you.